… what [Serge] Koussevitzky desired — was that the student emerge from this model universe with a conception of his own true orbit …

 In the summer of 1951, Leonard Bernstein spoke at the opening exercises of Tanglewood Music Center.
 He was one of the first three conducting students in 1940, a student in 1941 and 1942, and went on to serve as a conducting mentor for decades through the summer of 1990.

-In his 1951 speech, Bernstein described the educational vision for Tanglewood of his mentor, Serge Koussevitzky:
+In this 1951 speech, Bernstein describes the educational vision for Tanglewood of his mentor, the great conductor, Serge Koussevitzky:

 Tanglewood is not a school, in the strict sense.
 It does not offer courses, degrees, credits… no student is striving for grades.
 The goals are much higher than that.